factionsecurity/factionsecurity.github.io/docs/Using Markdown in Reports.md

 After you select the Markdown button your text will be converted to rich text as shown below:
 ![](/files/Pasted%20image%2020240317122948.png)

 You can also perform this in a code block if you want to write your Markdown in a monospaced font.
-First select `Code` as shown below:
+First, select `Code` as shown below:
 ![](/files/Pasted%20image%2020240317123222.png)

 Then start entering your text in the code block as shown here.